The best pizzas always start with a good Pizza Dough recipe!

 Water

-As I mentioned you need water to activate the dry yeast to allow the dough to rise and form properly.
+You need water to activate the dry yeast to allow the dough to rise and form properly.
 It affects elasticity, stickiness, fermentation, crusting, and crispiness.
+You can mix, knead, and shape the pizza with the help of water.

 However, it must be at the right temperature and measurement to become effective.
 Use just enough water to let the yeast react to it.